verbb/formie/packages/docs/browser/ui-reference/fields/address.md

 ## Browser selectors

-Address provider modules and value mapping rely on these selectors:
+Address provider modules resolve sub-field inputs with `findAddressFieldInput()` and `ADDRESS_SELECTORS`.
+All address-owned hooks use the `data-formie-address-*` namespace:

 | Selector | Purpose |
 | --- | --- |